 April is Autism Awareness Month, which is a great time to learn more about autism spectrum disorder (ASD) and its relationship to incontinence.
 Often when people think of urinary incontinence, they may believe it only affects elderly people.
 In reality, incontinence can affect anyone of any age or gender at any time.

 If you are a parent or caregiver for a child with autism who is struggling with incontinence, we understand it can be a challenge.
-However, with the right insurance-covered incontinence products from a trustworthy supply provider, you can start getting relief from these issues.
+However, finding the right insurance-covered incontinence products may help.

 Why Do Children With Autism Have Incontinence?

-Incontinence can affect many kids with special needs, including autism, Down syndrome, spina bifida, spinal cord injury, cerebral palsy, and more.
+Incontinence can affect many kids with special needs, including autism spectrum disorder, Down syndrome, spina bifida, cerebral palsy, and more.
 While not all children with autism deal with fecal or urinary incontinence, others do.
-This can sometimes become a struggle for their parents or caregivers without support.
+This may be a struggle for their parents or caregivers without support.

-Ultimately, it appears that autism-related incontinence is due in part to the behavioral, functional, and/or cognitive challenges that sometimes come with being on the autism spectrum.
+Ultimately, it appears that autism-related incontinence is due in part to the unique challenges that sometimes come with being on the spectrum.

 Tips for Handling Your Autistic Child’s Incontinence Issues